Rene Russo: 2000s

 In 2000, Russo obtained the role of villain Natasha Fatale, opposite Robert De Niro and Piper Perabo, in the adventure comedy The Adventures of Rocky and Bullwinkle, directed by Des McAnuff and based on the television cartoon of the same name by Jay Ward.
 The film received mixed reviews from critics and went largely unnoticed at the box office.
 For her portrayal, she received a Saturn Award nomination for Best Supporting Actress, and conversely, a Razzie Award nomination for Worst Supporting Actress.
 She reunited with De Niro to play the producer of a reality police show in the comedy Showtime (2002), also starring Eddie Murphy.
 Budgeted at US$85 million, the film grossed US$77.7 million.

 The comedy Big Trouble, which was based on the novel by Dave Barry and featured her as a devoted mother, was originally scheduled for release on September 21, 2001, and had a strong advertising push.
 The events of September 11 of that year cast a pall over the movie's comedic smuggling of a nuclear device onto an airplane.
 Consequently, the film was pushed back until 2002, and the promotion campaign was toned down almost to the point of abandonment.
 The film came to theaters and left quickly afterwards, without generating much of an impact.

 Russo starred in and produced the film Two for the Money (2005), with Al Pacino and Matthew McConaughey, playing the wife of a sports gambling agent.
 In Yours, Mine & Ours (also 2005), Russo starred with Dennis Quaid, as a widowed handbag designer with ten kids.
-While Film Journal International felt that the "secret to the film's modest success can be summed up" in Russo and Quaid's performances, Daily Radar wrote that "the able-bodied actors fulfill the slapstick demands of this run-of-the-mill family comedy based on the 1968 movie with Henry Fonda and Lucille Ball".
+Film Journal International felt that the "secret to the film's modest success can be summed up" in Russo and Quaid's performances, and Daily Radar wrote that "the able-bodied actors fulfill the slapstick demands of this run-of-the-mill family comedy".
 Despite receiving overwhelmingly negative reviews from critics, the film made over US$72 million worldwide and marked her only commercial success in the decade.
 Following its release, Russo took a five-year hiatus from acting, opting to focus on her health and personal life.